Enter-tainer/typst-preview/docs/editor.typ

 + _Source to preview jumping_: This is not necessary, but it's a nice feature to have.
 With this, the preview panel will be scrolled to the corresponding position when user clicks on the source code.
 + _Preview to source jumping_: This is quite similar to the previous one.
 With this, the source code will be scrolled to the corresponding position when user clicks on the preview panel.
 + _Compile status reporting_: With this, the preview server can report the compile status to the editor extension.
 The editor extension can show the compile status to the user.
++ _Outline_: The preview server reports current outline to the editor extension.

 == In memory editing